 Margins for restaurants can be thin, so you want to keep your costs as low as possible.
 Identifying the key areas where money is “wasted” can affect how much profit you’ll earn in the future.

-2. Thinking More Sales Will Fix Your Problems
+2. Believing Higher Sales Alone Will Solve Problems

 “If your food cost is 35% with low sales, it will most likely be 35% with higher sales.
 Sales volume will bring you more cash flow, but unless you create a plan to lower your prime cost (cost of goods, labor, and paper), your profits will never grow as fast as you’d like.
 Remember: If you want to increase your profit margin from 5% to 10%, it would be easier to lower costs by 5% than to double sales—and achieve the same result!”